By Suzy Strutner, managing editor

 “What we look at right now is, ‘Okay, our production is down for most part, and we have time: What processes could we put in place now that we wouldn’t be able to put in place when we’re busy?'” he said. “...
 Now is a good time to make those types of changes that we’ve either been putting off or things that we haven’t thought about.”

 “Okay, our production is down for most part, and we have time: What processes could we put in place now that we wouldn’t be able to put in place when we’re busy?”

 The “luxury” of time

-Douglass’s team was working on solutions to those two issues — of custom art design flaws and inventory processing errors — before the coronavirus slowed production.
+Douglass’s team was working on solutions to those two issues — of incorrect designs and incorrect shipments — before the coronavirus slowed production.
 However, the team might not have been able to introduce its solutions to the production line if it weren’t for the holdup.